gilbertohasnofb/auxjad/docs/api/api-utils.rst

-utilities
+utils
 =========

-The |utilities|_ subpackage contains utility functions that are neither mutations nor inspections.
+The |utils|_ subpackage contains utility functions that are neither mutations nor inspections.

 ..  note::